-Specifically, the Frederick Douglass Act authorizes \$241 each year for five years (\$ 1.205 billion over five years):
+Specifically, the Federick Douglass Act authorizes \$241 million each year for five years (\$1.205 billion over five years) and:

-- Seeks to promote situational awareness training-prevention-on how not to be a victim for both elementary and secondary students and faculty through the Frederick Douglass Human Trafficking Prevention Education Grants. - Authorizes survivors' employment, housing, and education programs. - Authorizes a new \$175 million over five years program for DOJ Housing Assistance Grants for victims of human trafficking. - Makes scalable programs through training of the trainers and collaboration with Internet Crimes Against Children Task Force. - Encourages the usage of prevention efforts to include accessible, age-appropriate, and trauma-informed approaches for USAID beneficiaries and the further incorporation of counter-trafficking efforts across the development portfolio. - Streamlines statutory language for Tier 2 Watch List.

-- Reauthorizes the Department of State Office to Monitor and Combat Trafficking in Persons; and - Reauthorizes funding for the International Megan's Law and Angel Watch programs. - Adds forced organ harvesting trafficking as part of the annual TIP Report to expose China and other countries for this crime.
+- Seeks to promote situational awareness training-prevention-on how not to be a victim for both elementary and secondary students and faculty through the Frederick Douglass Human Trafficking Prevention Education Grants.
+Hillary Evans of 3Strands Global Foundation is empowering young people---800,000 students educated to date- to recognize a potential trafficking situation and take the necessary steps to thwart it.
+Every school-at all levels and in an age-appropriate manner- must include this training as part of their curriculum! - Authorizes survivors' employment, housing, and education programs. - Authorizes a brand new \$175 million over five years program for DOJ Housing Assistance Grants for victims of human trafficking. - Makes scalable programs through training of the trainers and collaboration with Internet Crimes Against Children Task Force. - Encourages the usage of prevention efforts to include accessible, age-appropriate, and trauma-informed approaches for USAID beneficiaries and the further incorporation of counter-trafficking efforts across the development portfolio. - Streamlines statutory language for Tier 2 Watch List. - Reauthorizes the Department of State Office to Monitor and Combat Trafficking in Persons; and - Reauthorizes funding for the International Megan's Law and Angel Watch programs. - Adds forced organ harvesting trafficking as part of the annual TIP Report to expose and fight China and other countries for authorizing or enabling this crime.